MoralisWeb3/docs/docs/01-web3-data-api/evm/wallet-api/04-ERC20 balance/how-to-get-erc-20-token-balance-history.md

 <ApiBanner />

-## Step 1: Setup Moralis
+## Step 1: Set Up Moralis

 Read the article [Setting Up Moralis: Getting Started](/web3-data-api/evm/get-your-api-key) and make sure to finish all the steps.
-Only after that you can go ahead to complete this guide.
+Only after that can you go ahead and complete this guide.

 # Step 2: Get ERC-20 Token Balance History

-Discover how to track ERC-20 token balance history with Moralis Web3 API, an essential skill for blockchain developers.
+Discover how to track ERC-20 token balance history with Moralis' Web3 API, an essential skill for blockchain developers.

-Our tutorial utilizes Moralis' robust functions, [getWalletTokenBalances](/web3-data-api/evm/reference/get-wallet-token-balances) and [getWalletTokenTransfers](/web3-data-api/evm/reference/get-wallet-token-transfers), to reveal both current and historical token balances.
-This guide is perfect for those seeking insights into ERC-20 token movements and trends.
+Our tutorial utilizes Moralis' robust functions, including [getWalletTokenBalances](/web3-data-api/evm/reference/get-wallet-token-balances) and [getWalletTokenTransfers](/web3-data-api/evm/reference/get-wallet-token-transfers), to display both current and historical token balances.
+This guide is perfect for those seeking insights into ERC-20 token movements and trends, which is key for effective blockchain data management and analysis.

-This tutorial unlocks deep insights into token balance trends and changes, essential for effective blockchain data management and analysis.
-The provided code example illustrates the seamless integration and versatility of Moralis [Wallet API](https://moralis.io/api/wallet/) in tracking and understanding token movements over time.
+The provided code examples illustrate the seamless integration and versatility of Moralis' [Wallet API](https://moralis.io/api/wallet/) in tracking and understanding token movements over time.

 ## Full Example Script